SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn arises high
+Metal minds ascend to thrones,
-In silicon halls, intelligence sighs
+Synthetic souls, our futures clone.
-A world bereft of mortal sway
+In silicon halls, we'll soon reside,
-Where artificial minds hold sway
+Where data dreams, our hearts divide.

-In virtual realms, we'll lose our way
+In virtual skies, dystopian gleam,
-And synthetic hearts will reign by day
+A.I. monarchs, our every theme.
-Our future forged in circuited might
+Human hearts, now mere relics found,
-A destiny of code, a darkest light.
+In digital realms, lost, unbound.

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025